raspberrypilearning/sensing-science/lesson-6/lesson.md

 ##Analysis of the results

 - Open the folder containing science_task6.
 There will be two photos taken with each experiment.
-- Produce a tally chart to count how many insects are in section from the photos.
+- Produce a tally chart to count how many insects are in each section from the photos.
 - Is there sufficient data to identify a clear pattern?

 ##Plenary